AlaaAAmin/py-rc-image/README.md

 ## Requirments

 1. Docker running on a linux os. or if you're using windows or MacOS you need it configured to run linux containers
+2. Jenkins if you want to automate building and deployment of the image

 ## Author